 WAW’s Board of Directors

-Women for Afghan Women’s all-volunteer Board of Directors consists of dynamic and diverse individuals who reflect WAW’s community of Afghan, Muslim, and South Asian women and families, as well as other diverse skills and talents.
+Women for Afghan Women’s all-volunteer Board of Directors consists of dynamic and diverse individuals with diverse skills and talents.
 Visionaries in their own right, WAW’s Board is actively involved in governance, planning, outreach, and fundraising for the organization.

 - Frequency of Board Meetings: 10 annually

 - Board Members Who Make Personal Gifts: 5

 - Executing a 2018-2022 strategic and expansion plan for the organization, developed in 2017;

 - Fundraising for WAW’s expanded programming and growing impact;

 - Strengthening WAW’s institutional structure and diversifying WAW’s donor base to secure the organization’s sustainability as it continues to expand.

 WAW’s Board focuses on governance and fiduciary responsibilities, including fundraising for WAW’s programs and operations.
 All Board Members generously contribute to the organization financially and through in-kind professional services.
 For instance, one Board Member, who is a lawyer, offers pro bono legal advice.
 Another Board Member who is a Hollywood special events producer provides her company’s services gratis to produce WAW galas or other major events.